 The Chancellor Rishi Sunak did not propose any major changes to SDLT in the 2020 Budget, but as part of his Plan for Jobs, presented on 8 July 2020, he announced a temporary increase to the nil rate band (NRB) for residential house sales, from £125,000 to £500,000.
 The new NRB would apply from 8 July 2020 to 31 March 2021, at an estimated tExchequer cost of £3.2bn.
 In recent weeks there has been speculation the Government might extend this relief, and in his Budget statement on 3 March the Chancellor announced that the new NRB would be extended to 30 June.
 In addition a NRB of £250,000 would apply from 1 July to 30 September 2021.
 It is estimated this additional relief will cost £1.5bn in total.
 HMRC has published guidance on this extended tax relief.

-This paper discusses these reforms to the taxation of residential property, before looking at earlier debates about the way house sales have been taxed.
-A second Commons Briefing Paper looks at the wider issues of housing need and housing supply.
+While this briefing discusses these reforms to the taxation of residential property, a second Commons Library briefing Paper looks at the wider issues of housing need and housing supply.

 Guidance on SDLT is collated on Gov.uk.
 This includes an online calculator for those who wish to determine how much duty they are liable to pay, on transactions for both residential and commercial property.